 Digital Integration & Engineering Collaboration

 At Wootz.work, laser cutting is engineered with digital continuity in mind.
 Our process begins well before material is profiled, with collaboration between your design teams and our engineering specialists.
 This ensures that cutting paths, material selection and edge profiling are optimised for long-term performance, not just manufacturing speed.
-We support CAD/CAM-based engineering integration, allowing our team to review part geometry, build intent and future manufacturing stages before any cutting programs are generated.
-This helps identify optimisation opportunities such as weight reduction, component consolidation, improved nesting layouts and minimised distortion at high-stress areas.

 As part of our engineering collaboration model, we also provide: